Mainstream shonens are bad by default.

 First of all we should define what mainstream means.
 And I would say there’s a difference between an anime that “becomes mainstream” and a “mainstream shonen”, even if in many cases they become the same thing.
 An anime that becomes mainstream is essentially one that becomes popular, or at least known, for the wide population even if they’re not much into anime.
 We could say they’re “casual anime”.
 Many people who have watched things like Naruto have never seen any other anime nor will do, or if they do it will be another mainstream shonen.
 I would say it’s not the same as “popular”, because an anime can be popular within anime fans, but completely unknown outside of the community.
 There are anime that are very popular among anime fans like Jojo’s, Kill la Kill, Code geass or Keijo, but none of those have reached into people outside the anime sphere and the common One Piece fan would not even know what they are (believe me, i’ve tested it).

 Don’t confuse “shonen” with “mainstream shonen” tho.
-A shonen is just an anime whose target audience is young people, on a range that could go from 12 to 20, to say some number.
+A shonen is just an anime whose target audience is young males, on a range that could go from 12 to 20, to say some number.
 That means they’re not going to have an adult story or development, but the objective can be accomplished in a lot of ways, not just the “mainstream” route.
+There are always going to be authors in all areas who prefer to write a good story and not compromise it regardless if they’ll be successful or not.

 Now, why do I say that the cost of becoming mainstream is quality?
-Simple: Because for a work to become mainstream, it has to be understood and liked by the biggest amount of people possible; most people have average intelligence, and there are many people in this world who are not very smart, or lack knowledge, or lack the experience and tools to understand an anime narrative (it doesn’t help that many Subs don’t even translate the terms because they assume everyone knows them), or even if they are smart enough, they are bored by more complex or nuanced works because they have to think and most casuals just want to stop their brain for a while and enjoy some fights.
+Simple: Because for a work to become mainstream, it has to be understood and liked by the biggest amount of people possible; most people have average intelligence, and there are many people in this world who are not very smart, or lack knowledge, or lack the experience and tools to understand an anime narrative (it doesn’t help that localization is horrible), or even if they are smart enough, they are bored by more complex or nuanced works because they have to think and most casuals just want to stop their brain for a while and enjoy some fights.
 Not saying i’m super smart but at least i can understand a seinen.

 In the anime, at some point a female titan appears and fights the characters.
 It’s insanely obvious that the titan is Annie, one of the protagonist’s partners.
 She looks almost the same, fight in the same style, we know people can turn into Titans, and Annie is nowhere to be found.
 Also, by narrative rules, when a “mysterious character” appears, it’s almost inevitably one we already know.
 So it’s obvious who she is to the point you’ll have to be dumb to not realize it, yet the anime keeps operating under the premise that we don’t know it, and then it reveals it in a “surprise!” way as if we are so dumb we would’ve never guess it.